Anika-Jha/Comp_Srch/README.md

 - Retrieve KEGG IDs, HMDB IDs, CAS Numbers,Pubchem id and other relevant details
 - Extract synonyms from PubChem to improve search accuracy
 - Handle batch processing for large datasets
-- Currently a CLI interface for quick searches

 Installation